• Skip to main content

 Other than obviously being the inventor of the saxophone, he was a businessman worth his salt and knew how to build a brand.
 He held the monopoly on supplying the army, navy, and public theaters with wind instruments, including the trumpet.

-Invention Of The Trumpet: Final Thoughts
+Who Invented The Trumpet: Final Thoughts

 A simple question like “Who invented the trumpet?” turned into a long and complex answer.
 But that is because there wasn’t a single inventor, nor even a single invention.
 There have been many different instruments that could be called trumpets, with each successive one improving on the previous.

 Given that history of the trumpet, what do you think are the chances of future innovation to the instrument?
 Do you think it is done changing or will we see more improvements to it?
+Perhaps they might find a way to make it easier to play the trumpet with braces?

 Reader Interactions